ikhsannur1996/pentaho-linux-server/README.md

 - Ensure your Linux system meets minimum hardware requirements for smooth operation.
 - Adjustments might be required for different Linux distributions.
 - Safeguard root and user passwords for security reasons.

-Certainly!
-Red Hat-based distributions, like CentOS or Fedora, have a different package manager (`yum` or `dnf`) compared to Ubuntu's `apt`.
-Here's a guide tailored for Red Hat-based systems:

 ## Steps for Red Hat-Based Distributions